artisan-roaster-scope/artisan/_docs/12-alarms.md

 Alarms are unordered by definition.
 All alarm conditions of not-yet activated alarms are evaluated once per sampling interval and where all pre-conditions are fulfilled the alarm is fired.
 Note that each alarm is only fired once.
 An alarm is triggered only once even if it has both an alarm time and temperature trigger set.

+Alarm sets allow you to make different sets of alarms for different roasting styles and other purposes.
+There is a tab in the Alarm dialog box called Alarm Sets.

 ### Alarms from Profiles and Background Roasts